-Keisuke Kinoshita (1912-1998) was a Japanese film director, one of the foremost directors of Japanese cinema in the post-World War II era.
+Keisuke Kinoshita (木下 惠介, December 5, 1912 December 30, 1998) was a Japanese film director, one of the foremost figures of Japanese cinema in the post-World War II era.

 He was born in Hamamatsu in the largest Japanese home island of Honshu.
 He literally ran away from home to work in the Japanese film industry, but was dragged back by his family, before they eventually allowed him to leave for good.
-He got a job at Shochiku studio which was temporarily interrupted when he was drafted in 1940 and sent to China to fight in The Second Sino Japanese War.
+He got a job at the Shochiku studio which was temporarily interrupted when he was drafted in 1940 and sent to China to fight in the Second Sino-Japanese War.

 Kinoshita was gay, and gay themes are subtly alluded to in some of his movies, notably Farewell to Spring, which is about the bonds between five young male friends and has been called Japan's first gay film.
 After the mid-1960s his formerly very productive pace slowed down, but he kept working, directing his last film in 1998.